SigMaNet: One Laplacian to Rule Them All: Preliminaries and previous works

 where $\tilde A := A + I$ and $\tilde D := \Diag(\tilde A e)$.

-\textbf{Drawbacks.} The Laplacian matrix $L$ is well-defined only for undirected graphs with (if any) nonnegative weights.
-Indeed, if $G$ is a directed graph, the adjacency matrix $A$ (and, thus, $L$) is, in the general case, not symmetric.
-It follows that $L$ does not admit, in general, an eigenvalue decomposition.
-Moreover, the sum of the rows of $A$ is not necessarily identical to the sum of its columns, and, thus, the matrix $D$ is not well-defined (as $\Diag(A e) \neq \Diag(e^\top A)$).
-If, on the other hand, $G$ is undirected but contains edges $(i,j) \in E$ with a negative weight $w_{ij} <0$, $L$ is not, in the general case, positive semidefinite as, even if $\Diag(A e) = \Diag(e^\top A)$, $\rsqrt{D} \notin \RR^{n \times n}$ if $D_{ii} < 0$ for some $i \in V$.
+\paragraph{Drawbacks} The Laplacian matrix $L$ is well defined only for undirected graphs with (if any) nonnegative weights for two reasons. $i$)~If $G$ is a directed graph, the adjacency matrix $A$ (and, thus, $L$) is, in the general case, not symmetric; thus, $L$ may not admit an eigenvalue decomposition. $ii$)~If $G$ is directed, the sum of the columns of $A$ (out degree) is not necessarily identical to the sum of its rows (in degree); thus, the matrix $D$ is not well defined (as $\Diag(A e) \neq \Diag(e^\top A)$).
+If $G$ is undirected but features edges $\{i,j\} \in E$ with a negative weight $w_{ij} <0$, $L$ is not necessarily positive semidefinite as, even if $\Diag(A e) = \Diag(e^\top A)$, $\rsqrt{D} \notin \RR^{n \times n}$ if $D_{ii} < 0$.